 RDE, Inc. (Restaurant.com) Completes Acquisition of CardCash.com, Creating $100 Million+ Incentives Business

-Schaumburg, IL, Jan.
-03, 2024 (GLOBE NEWSWIRE) -- RDE, Inc. (OTCQB: RSTN) (“RDE” or “Company”), the owner and operator of Restaurant.com, the nation's largest restaurant-focused digital deals brand, is pleased to announce it has closed on its acquisition of CardCash.com, a privately owned pioneer in the secondary gift card marketplace, including all of its products and intellectual property.
+We believe that the combined resources of RDE, Inc. and CardCash.com will enable customers to experience unprecedented savings on gift card purchases.”SCHAUMBURG, ILLNOIS, UNITED STATES, January 4, 2024 /EINPresswire.com/ -- RDE, Inc. (OTCQB: RSTN) (“RDE” or “Company”), the owner and operator of Restaurant.com, the nation's largest restaurant-focused digital deals brand, is pleased to announce it has closed on its acquisition of CardCash.com, a privately owned pioneer in the secondary gift card marketplace, including all of its products and intellectual property.

 The combined businesses accounted for over $100 million in revenue in 2023, due mainly to the acceleration of business traction in the U.S. consumer gift card market, valued at $300 billion annually.
 This business combination significantly expands RDE’s cross-selling marketing opportunities and provides Restaurant.com customers with a broader range of discounted gift card options across multiple industries.
 Restaurant gift cards are already the most popular option on the market, making up one-third of sales gift card sales annually.